Want Thai food in northern Kentucky? The friendly staff at Siam Orchid serve up tasty and affordable curries, fried rice, and other entrees!

-There’s such a great concentration of things to do.
-And whether you’re ending a day of sightseeing in Cincinnati, or exploring parks like Big Bone Lick State Historic Site, there’s always the exciting question to be answered: “Where should we eat?”
+There's such a great concentration of things to do.
+And whether you're ending a day of sightseeing in Cincinnati, or exploring parks like Big Bone Lick State Historic Site or East Fork State Park, there's always the exciting question to be answered: "Where should we eat?"

 After a full day at the Cincinnati Zoo, we were more than ready to sit down and relax a little with some warm, spicy comfort food, and so we decided to give Siam Orchid in Bellevue, Kentucky, a try.

 Siam Orchid is located within a block or so of the Ohio River, about a mile off Interstate 471.

 It's very easy to get to, and is in a cute downtown area with attractive storefronts and other small eateries.

 Parking is on the street, but it's not an overly busy area.